Scout Tee – Grainline Studio – Indie Pattern Review

 Pattern Difficulty: Beginner

-First thing’s first, make sure to prewash your fabric.
+First thing first, make sure to prewash your fabric.
 This fabric is 100% cotton; it did shrink a bit, about 1/2″.
-I usually wash it with a worst-case scenario, hot water wash and medium heat tumble in the dryer.
-I know that if it gets hung up with the other clothing, I do not have to worry about any extra shrinkage.
+I usually wash it with a worst-case scenario, hot water wash, and medium heat tumble in the dryer.
+I know that if it gets hung up with the other clothing, I do not have to worry about extra shrinkage.

 I prefer to trace my paper patterns, this allows me to do any alterations to that pattern, and I still have the original.
-I like the peace of mind it gives me tracing patterns, just retrace and not have to freak out if I needed another size and pattern is already cut.
+I like the peace of mind.
+It will enable me to trace patterns, retrace, and not freak out if I need another size and the pattern is already cut.

-This pattern has a total of 5 pieces; 2 sleeves, front, back and bias tape.
+This pattern has five pieces; two sleeves, front, back, and bias tape.

 Seam Allowance is not the typical 5/8″; it’s a 1/2″.
-Always, make sure always to check the instructions about seam allowance especially when sewing an indie pattern.
-They do not always follow the standard 5/8, and this could make your finished garment not fit as planned.
+Always check the instructions about seam allowance, especially when sewing an indie pattern.
+They do not always follow the standard 5/8, which could make your finished garment not fit as planned.

-Construction of this garment is very straightforward; the pattern instructions are easy to follow with great illustrations.
+The construction of this garment is very straightforward; the pattern instructions are easy to follow with excellent illustrations.

 This pattern is a fun and easy pattern to have in your collection.
 It’s the perfect amount of casual and fun!
-Will be fun to make out of stretch knit next time!
+It will be fun to make out of stretch knit next time!

-Highly recommend any level seamster to try this pattern out, there are so many ways to embellish overall look.
+Highly recommend any level seamster to try this pattern out; there are many ways to embellish the overall look.